nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

   Usuarios de Linux/Unix

-   Tux Paint debería ter colocado unha icona iniciadora nos seus menús KDE e/ou GNOME, en «Gráficos».
+   Tux Paint should have placed a launcher icon in your KDE and/or GNOME menus, under 'Graphics.'

    Como alternativa, pode executar a seguinte orde nun indicador do sistema (e dicir, «$»):